HaxeFoundation/HaxeManual/README.md

 On haxe.org, the code samples can be seen included in the sections for a comfortable reading experience.
 In the `.md` sources, however, the Haxe files are only referenced with a link to avoid code duplication.

+When creating new code assets, please make sure to use [`haxe-formatter`](https://github.com/HaxeCheckstyle/haxe-formatter/) on the file before committing it.
+The configuration file `hxformat.json` is provided in the repository.

 ##### To include a Haxe code asset:

 ```markdown